I am so glad you wrote this and I feel so grateful I happened to see this. This post is my first introduction to your work. Hi guys!

 Good article and the argument for dressing well needs to be pushed.
 It's an easy way, if not the easiest way, to fight against the drudgery and ugliness of the world.
 It should also be pushed at parishes considering the state of men's clothing choices at mass.

 Exactly.
 We don't need to be boisterous or over the top to affect change.
-Simply dressing the way you'd like to see others dress is has a quiet power to influence others for the better.
+Simply dressing the way you'd like to see others dress has a quiet power to influence others for the better.

 As for dressing for mass, we'll definitely be covering that in the future at some point.
 It's an important conversation.